kaydxh/kingfisher/README.md

 [![build](https://img.shields.io/badge/build-standard-brightgreen.svg?style=flat-square)](./doc/build/build.md)

 ## Welcome to kingfisher
-> kingfisher is a based library on linux platform with c++ implemenation.
+> kingfisher is a based library for building microservices in c++.
+It has very useful interface or service to develop application on linux platform.

 ### configparser
 > configparser can prase the config file which is toml format.